 Seeking out the best kids tablet isn't a matter of buying the best tablet available.
 A dedicated kids tablet from Amazon or Samsung is generally a far better option for the little ones than a fully-fledged iPad Pro as tempting as it may seem.

-Kids tablets are hardier than their adult counterparts – and often cheaper too, given they tend to pack lower-spec processors and not require the high-end performance you might need for work applications or video calls.
+Typically, kids tablets are hardier than their adult counterparts so they can withstand a few knocks and drops.
+They're often cheaper too as they tend to pack lower-spec processors and not require the high-end performance you might need for work applications or video calls.

-These tablets are still great for playing games, watching films, reading books or listening to music – all for a fraction of the price of a modern smartphone too.
-You can be sure it will keep them occupied for long journeys (or long periods stuck indoors) too.
+These tablets are still great for playing games, watching films, reading books or listening to music – all for a fraction of the price of a modern smartphone.
+They're sure to keep your kids occupied for long journeys (or long periods stuck indoors) too.

-Many tablets aimed at kids also come with custom software which has parental controls activated by default, making it easier for you to monitor what they're installing and looking at.
+Many tablets aimed at kids also come with custom software which have parental controls activated by default, making it easier for you to monitor what they're installing and looking at.

-Also, it's worth considering what your child is most likely to use their device for – if they're a total bookworm then you might be better off investing in an Amazon Kindle Kids Edition, which comes in a child-friendly case and boasts a year of Amazon Fire for Kids Unlimited.
-If they love games above all else, then perhaps a dedicated console – like the New Nintendo 2DS XL or even the Switch Lite – might be more suitable for their needs..
+Before you dive into purchasing a tablet, it's worth thinking about what your child is most likely to use their device for.
+If they're a total bookworm then something like the Amazon Kindle Kids Edition might be best.
+It comes in a child-friendly case and includes a year of Amazon Fire for Kids Unlimited.

 Amazon's Fire line has been around for ages, and has quite rightly cornered the market when it comes to cheap and cheerful tablets.
 The Fire 7 is one of the cheapest tablets around and comes in a range of bright colors, which makes it the ideal choice for school kids and teenagers looking for their first smart device.